SaswatPadhi/saswatpadhi.github.io/_blogposts/2021-09_usb-autoattach-in-qubes/index.md

 - [Qubes OS documentation on USB qubes](https://www.qubes-os.org/doc/usb-qubes/)
 - [Discussion on Qubes OS Forum](https://forum.qubes-os.org/t/what-is-the-purpose-of-sys-usb-if-using-a-usb-keyboard)

-Also note that running applications, such as your password managers etc. directly in $\sysusb$ defeats the whole point of using Qubes OS --- _compartmentalization_.
+Also note that running applications, such as your password manager etc. directly in $\sysusb$ defeats the whole point of using Qubes OS --- _compartmentalization_.
 A malicious USB device, if connected, could potentially extract all of your application data.
-So, $\sysusb$ should only be used as a handler, and we should only passthrough _trusted_ devices to desired application VMs (called _AppVMs_ in Qubes).
+So, $\sysusb$ should only be used as a handler, and only _trusted_ devices should be connected to application VMs (called _AppVMs_ in Qubes).
 </details>

-I have wondered about this before myself.
+I have wondered about this sort of automation before.
-I have a bunch of USB devices: external disks, crypto wallets, password managers, etc. which I attach to specific VMs right after plugging in.
+I have a bunch of USB devices: external disks, crypto wallets, password managers, etc. which I attach to specific VMs immediately after plugging in.
 It would be nice to be able to attach trusted devices to certain VMs automatically.

 On a "regular" OS, such as [Debian] or [Fedora],